andresmunozit/node-js-application-development-lfw211/10_HANDLING_ERRORS/handling-errors.md

 ```

-However, checking the instance of an error is flawed, specially when checking against navtive
+However, checking the instance of an error is flawed, specially when checking against native
 constructors.
 Check the following change to the code:
 ```js
 // 10_HANDLING_ERRORS/examples/handling-errors-11.js